26 minutos

 Using Matchstick

-To use Matchstick in your subgraph project just open up a terminal, navigate to the root folder of your project and simply run graph test [options] <datasource>
+To use Matchstick in your Subgraph project just open up a terminal, navigate to the root folder of your project and simply run graph test [options] <datasource>

 - it downloads the latest Matchstick binary and runs the specified test or all tests in a test folder (or all existing tests if no datasource flag is specified).